 **Please read ALL guidelines as incomplete applications will be denied.**

-The Council of Supply Chain Management Professionals (CSCMP) and SupplyChainBrain welcome case study submissions for the 13th Annual Supply Chain Innovation Award™ competition.
-Innovation can be defined as new processes, new technology, or new applications of old processes and technology that create quantifiable and sustainable results in terms of cost savings, revenue, customer satisfaction, etc. The supply chain innovation case studies serve to educate and provide valuable insights, lessons, and applicable takeaways at the annual conference and via the case studies published on the CSCMP website.
+The Council of Supply Chain Management Professionals (CSCMP) and SupplyChainBrain welcome case study submissions for the 15th Annual Supply Chain Innovation Award™ (SCIA) competition.
+Innovation can be defined as new processes, new technology, or new applications of old processes and technology that create quantifiable and sustainable results in terms of cost savings, revenue, customer satisfaction, etc. The supply chain innovation case studies serve to educate and provide valuable insights, lessons, and applicable takeaways at the Edge conference and via the case studies published on the CSCMP website.